Updated May 24, 2018

-The residents of Arizona have access to a federally facilitated Marketplace for their healthcare needs.
-Known as Cover Arizona, this health exchange provides a source to research and obtain plan quotes directly.
+Arizonians also have access to a federally facilitated Marketplace for their healthcare needs, which is known as Cover Arizona.
+This health exchange provides a source to research and obtain plan quotes directly.

 Cover Arizona is comprised of more than 900 statewide organizations, including those representing healthcare and nonprofits.
 Through this Marketplace, beneficiaries can take advantage of the coverage provided by Obamacare (also known as the Affordable Care Act , or ACA), as well as AHCCCS, Arizona’s Medicaid program.